john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/saturday.md

 Okay, time to [build GLIBC](http://www.linuxfromscratch.org/lfs/view/development/chapter05/glibc.html).
 Apparently, this won't take as long as GCC.
 But it sounds like this is a point where stuff starts to fall apart for people.
 Fingers crossed.

 Also, I downloaded a patch for GLIBC, but it took me ages to figure out that that patch probably isn't necessary until the second build phase.

+## 6:45PM - Does GLIBC Work?

+So, the GLIBC `make` and `make install` seemed to go fine.
+And I can now use my compiled version of GLIBC to build little C programs.
+BUT.
+The book says that if I do this:

+    echo 'int main(){}' > dummy.c
+    $LFS_TGT-gcc dummy.c
+    readelf -l a.out | grep ': /tools'

+Than I should get something like this:

+    [Requesting program interpreter: /tools/lib/ld-linux.so.2]

+But I get nothing.
+There is no reference to my `/tools/` directory in the compiled file.

+Damn.

+At this point the book just says "look around for the problem".
+But I am looking through my logs and there are no logs or errors anywhere.
+I am at a debugging empass.
+Now I just hope someone online has had the EXACT same problem before.